-History and Background
+History and Background of Women Entrepreneurship

 What Are the Challenges Facing Women Entrepreneurship?

-While celebrating how far women have come, we should not forget that there are much more challenges facing female entrepreneurs than those facing male entrepreneurs even nowadays.
-Unfortunately, many women feel intimidated to start their own business due to several reasons.
+While celebrating how far women have come, we should not forget that there are many more challenges facing female entrepreneurs than those facing their male counterparts.

 Fear of Failure

 Fear of failure is associated with other common concepts and myths:

 Stereotypes and Social Roles